jpbat/freetime/README.md

-any question please email me
+any questions please email me

 INFO:

 Sudoku:
-	the input must be a 9x9 matrix with numbers from 0-9 where 0 simbolize white spaces python-tk must be installed
+	the input must be a 9x9 matrix with numbers from 0-9 where 0 symbolizes white spaces python-tk must be installed

 30 Game: